partho5/letsOrgan/readme.md

 This was an education based social media.
 Written using Laravel (php) framework, jQuery.
-Used mySQL database. <br>
+Used MySQL database. <br>
 Key points : <br>
 <ul>
   <li>User can search for existing or create community anew using the name of their institute/department.
 Any user can add member by sharing link like Google classroom</li>